AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-pasted-tables.md

 role: Admin
 level: Experienced
 ---
-# Configure display of pastd tables
+# Configure display of pasted tables

-Using the secondary toolbar in the Editor, you can insert a simple table at the current or next valid location in a topic file.
+Using the secondary toolbar in the Editor, you can insert a simple table at the current or next valid location of a topic.
 You can also copy a table from Microsoft Word or Excel and paste it directly into a topic file.

 Administrators can configure how copied tables are displayed.
-By default, tables copied from Microsoft Word or Excel are converted to `<simpletable>`.
+By default, such copied tables are displayed as `<simpletable>` in the editor if they include edits or merged rows/columns.
 However, you can change this setting to display copied tables as `<tgroup>` by updating the XML Editor Configuration setting.

 To update the default table format, perform the following steps: